-See section 124 of the MVRMA.
+&lt;sup>29See section 124 of the MVRMA.

-Preliminary Screening Registry
+&lt;sup>30Preliminary Screening Registry

-And ss.
+&lt;sup>31And ss.
 124(2) developments.

 The MVRMA establishes the Land and Water Boards as the main screeners in the Mackenzie Valley.
 If a Land and Water Board is doing a screening, other regulators are not required to conduct their own screening.
 Other regulators may instead participate in the screening, provide expertise to the Board, and make sure that the screening covers the whole development (including those parts over which they have regulatory authority).
 This prevents duplication.